nf/sigourney/README.md

 output to the "engine" module's input.
 At this point you should hear a 440hz sine wave.
 If not, something is wrong.

+### Control

+* Drag a module to move it.
+* Drag an output to an input to connect them.
+* Shift-click a module to delete it.
+* Shift-click a connection to detach it.
+* Drag the canvas to select multiple modules.
+With multiple modules selected:
+  * Drag selected modules to move them all.
+  * Press `D` to duplicate them.
+  * Press `Control-X` to delete them.

 ## Why "Sigourney"?